 – I love food, tech and policy and any permutations and combinations of the three.
 At Carnegie Mellon, my favorite subjects dealt with Urban Policy, Technology; Economic Development and Artificial Intelligence — I was the only non-computer scientist in the class peppering discussions on NLP and heuristics with behavioral economics.
 Herb Simon is my hero.

 – I’m a feminista.
 I worked as a Director at Catalyst, a New York-based nonprofit and the premier resource for research and information on women and business.
 Most recently, I was the CEO of Dress for Success Pittsburgh, whose mission is to support low-income women returning to the workforce.
-I am also the Managing Editor of BizChicks, a volunteer-run online magazine for professional women.

 – I’m passionate about doctors who believe in nutrition who tell you to try eating more plants first before you resort to popping pills.